 <img src="https://ws.zoominfo.com/pixel/JV60JGR5LG4sEWlH3Xte" width="1" height="1" style="display: none;">

-To manage risk from MFA solutions not doing their job, SecureSky regularly reviews areas such as:
+To manage the risk of MFA solutions not doing their job, SecureSky regularly reviews areas such as the ones listed below

 MFA Policies, Rulesets, or Conditions